 The Puttery is a 21-and-over mini-golf restaurant and bar in Houston’s Sawyer Yards neighborhood that provides a fusion of fine dining and competitive socializing.

-- Described as an “experiential golf and casual dining concept”, Popstroke is a concept of golfing legend, Tiger Woods, whose technologically-advanced putt putt facility, restaurant, and beer garden is now open at 23110 Grand Circle Boulevard in Katy.
+- Popstroke is an experiential golf and casual dining concept of golfing legend, Tiger Woods.
+The technologically-advanced putt putt facility, restaurant, and beer garden is now open at 23110 Grand Circle Boulevard in Katy.

 Revel in the nostalgia of claw machines at Claw Mania Kingdom.
 As Houston’s first claw machine arcade, the venue features over 40 machines filled with figurines, prizes, and plushies.